-(ii) PARCO Business
+(ii) SC Business

-The PARCO Business operates the shopping center business undertaking development, management, supervision and operation of shopping centers, the specialty store business selling accessories, general goods and others, and the space engineering and management business undertaking design, execution, etc. of interior decorating work, and other businesses.
-With regard to services in the shopping center business, because these services are provided on a continuous basis and thus it is determined that performance obligation is satisfied over a certain period of time, revenue is recognized as the services are rendered.
+The SC Business undertakes development, management, supervision and operation, etc. of shopping centers as well as sale of personal belongings, general goods and others.

+With regard to services, because these services are provided on a continuous basis and thus it is determined that performance obligation is satisfied over a certain period of time, revenue is recognized as the services are rendered.